logo

 First, TMS is a drug-free treatment.
 It allows you to avoid a medication’s side effects and saves time, too.
 Every new antidepressant you try can take weeks to start working, so you may go months awaiting relief if you have to experiment with several of them in succession.

 TMS works far faster.
-Many people experience symptom relief in a few weeks, and that relief may last for months.
+Many people experience symptom relief in a few weeks, and that relief may last for months to years.
 Depending on your symptoms and whether they resurface, Dr. Ziegler may recommend maintenance sessions to regulate your brain’s neural activity in the long term.

 To learn more about TMS, call Psychiatric Services of the Rockies or book an appointment online.